Cheesy Kielbasa Hashbrown Casserole

 If you want to personalize this cheesy kielbasa hashbrown casserole or don’t have certain ingredients on hand, we have some variations here that will help.

-Fresh Potatoes – If you don’t have frozen hashbrowns, you can simply cube up fresh potatoes.
+Fresh Potatoes – If you don’t have frozen hash browns, you can simply cube fresh potatoes.

 Onions – Any onion will do.
-If you happen to have a sweet onion on hand, use that.
+If you have a sweet onion on hand, use it.
 Even red onions work.

 Cream – If you don’t have milk, cream is an excellent alternative.

-Make it Spicy – Try adding some red pepper flakes to give this recipe a kick of heat.
+Make it Spicy – Try adding red pepper flakes for a kick of heat.

 Cheese – Aside from cheddar cheese, Colby, Monterey Jack, and Colby Jack work very well in this recipe.

-Creamed Soup – This recipe calls for cream of chicken soup, but you an also use cream of mushroom or celery.
+Creamed Soup – This recipe calls for cream of chicken soup, but you can also use cream of mushroom or celery.

 Storage

 This casserole will keep well in the refrigerator for three to four days.
-For longe storage, you can freeze it for up to a month.
+For long-term storage, you can freeze it for up to a month.

 Tips

-With a recipe this simple, it shouldn’t come as a surprise that there aren’t many tips for this one.
+With a recipe this simple, it shouldn’t be a surprise that there aren’t many tips for it.
 We do have a couple that we think will help you, though.

 A Sharp Knife – When dicing your onion, a sharp knife is your friend.
 Even cuts will help you get a nice dice, and a sharp knife makes for even cuts.

-Shred Your Own Cheese – Of course, it’s faster to buy shredded cheese, but for the best flavor possible, shred your own cheese using a cheese grater and a block of cheese.
+Shred Your Own Cheese – Of course, it’s faster to buy shredded cheese, but for the best flavor, shred your own using a cheese grater and a block of cheese.

 More Casserole Recipes